 During your visit to the Nanticoke River Water Trail, you may find yourself in need of certain resources, such as places to stay and eat.
-You may also be curious about what else is in the area for you to visit while in the area.
+You may also be curious about what else is there for you to visit while in the area.
 To aid in planning your trip, please visit the links below for examples of area accommodations and attractions.

 Recreational and Hunting Opportunities – If you are looking to spend some quality time outdoors, you are coming to the right place!
 From hiking and driving trails to children’s activities, the watershed houses something for everyone.
 When you aren’t paddling the river, be sure to check out some of these recreational and hunting opportunities!